OsherBerGit/2D-Platformer-Game/README.md

 2. Open the project in Godot Engine 4.5 or later.

-3. Build the solution (since it uses C#).

-4. Run the main scene.
+3. Run the main scene.